Aliwardi12/Statistical-analysis-of-the-impact-of-climate-change-on-the-vegetation-of-Hungary/README.md

 7. **07_ordination.R**
    - Performs ordination analysis to reduce the dimensionality of the data.
    - Helps in identifying major gradients and patterns in vegetation composition.

+8. **variance.R**
+  - Calculates the variance for various vegetation metrics.

 ## Usage

 1. Clone the repository to your local machine: